WHAT DO I RESEARCH?

 Technology & Organizations

 A second research agenda focuses on technology & organizations, with a focus on conflict and post-conflict settings.
-This stream of research moves from the micro to the macro and examines the different intersection between technology, organizations, and social change.
+This stream of research moves from the micro to the macro and examines the different intersections between technology, organizations, and social change.
 Here, I study the role of technology in veterans’ reintegration and well-being, looking at American and Israeli veterans.
 I look at violent non-state actors' adoption of drone technology.
-Lastly, I examine the organizational aspect of information operation's influence networks.
+Lastly, I examine the organizational aspect of information operation's influence networks and the organizational characteristics of cyber warfare and security.

 The methods I use in my research include classic qualitative and quantitative methods as well as other methods, popular in other disciplines but less familiar in sociology.